Terry Allen's troops finish practice No. 4 with great weather, focus and promise

 Football Media Day: Offensive Coordinator Rob Christophel

-After helping engineer an offense that ranked 20th nationally in pass efficiency in 2011, Christophel and the Bears went through an offensive rebuilding phase last fall.
-MSU rebounded to average 24.6 points over its last five ball games, surrendered just 1.36 sacks per game and boasted three all-conference players.
+After helping engineer an offense that ranked 20th nationally in pass efficiency in 2011, Christophel and the Bears went through an offensive rebuilding phase in 2012.
+MSU finished strong to average 24.6 points over its last five ball games.
+The 2012 Bears surrendered just 1.36 sacks per game, which ranked 22nd nationally, and boasted three all-conference players.

 Upon his arrival in Springfield in 2007, Christophel installed a no-huddle, spread offense that produced the highest scoring average in school history for an 11-game season in 2007 as the Bears averaged 36.3 points.
 The Bears also averaged 49.5 points at home and went 5-1 at Plaster.